birdneststream/asciibird/README.md

 * Select cannot select entire ASCII, is off by one at the end
   * We could add a special clause for the select tool when mouse leaves canvas to select all blocks
 * z indexing for toolbars and stuff is ANNOYING
-* Messing with deleting layers, if you somehow have a layer that isn't selected, it'll be buggy\
+* Messing with deleting layers, if you somehow have a layer that isn't selected, it'll be buggy.
+This is hard to do.
-* If you have three or more layers, transparent blocks wont work from top layer if hidden
 ## Focusing on Now / Roadmap

 * Modals to add